mgschwan/blensor/doc/python_api/rst/bge_types/bge.types.KX_GameObject.rst

       :arg angular_damping: Angular ("rotational") damping factor.
       :type angular_damping: float ∈ [0, 1]

-   .. method:: suspendDynamics()
+   .. method:: suspendDynamics([ghost])

       Suspends physics for this object.

+      :arg ghost: When set to `True`, collisions with the object will be ignored, similar to the "ghost" checkbox in Blender.
+When `False` (the default), the object becomes static but still collide with other objects.
+      :type ghost: bool

+      .. seealso:: :py:attr:`isSuspendDynamics` allows you to inspect whether the object is in a suspended state.

    .. method:: restoreDynamics()

       Resumes physics for this object.
+Also reinstates collisions; the object will no longer be a ghost.

       .. note::